Help us improve your experience.

 CLI CONFIGURATION

-For any additional settings that are not available in the template's GUI, you can still configure them using set CLI commands.
+To configure any additional settings that are not available in the template's GUI, you can use set CLI commands.

 For instance, you can set up a custom login message to display a warning to users, advising them not to make any CLI changes directly on the switch.
 Here's an example of how you can do it: